Tur[k]ingBench: A Challenge Benchmark for Web Agents: : Benchmarking Web Agents via Multi-Modal Turking Tasks

 \subsection{Evaluation Metrics}

-We devise an evaluation metric that is sensitive to the output type: \begin{itemize}[noitemsep,leftmargin=10pt,topsep=1pt] \item \emph{Text fields:} For a given text response, we compute ROUGE metric~\citep{lin2004rouge} against each label and compute their maximum value. \item \emph{Radio/select fields:} We compute an exact match of the predicted label against the majority vote of gold labels. \item \emph{Checkbox fields:} The results of the checkbox selection is a set.
-Therefore, we quantify this as intersection over union metric between the two sets (set of predicted labels and the gold labels). \item \emph{Range fields:} The range predictions provide real or integer values.
+We devise an evaluation metric that is sensitive to the output type: (i) \emph{Text fields:} For a given text response, we compute ROUGE metric~\citep{lin2004rouge} against each label and compute their maximum value. (ii) \emph{Radio/select fields:} We compute an exact match of the predicted label against the majority vote of gold labels. (iii) \emph{Checkbox fields:} The results of the checkbox selection is a set.
+Therefore, we quantify this as intersection over union metric between the two sets (set of predicted labels and the gold labels). (iv) \emph{Range fields:} The range predictions provide real or integer values.
 We compute absolute ($\ell_1$) distance between the prediction and the labels, averaged across the labels.
-This is normalized by the largest value among the gold labels to normalize it to $[0, 1]$ range. \end{itemize}
+This is normalized by the largest value among the gold labels to normalize it to $[0, 1]$ range.

 The overall score is an average of all the above responses.
 Given that the field distribution of each type does not vary from one model to another, averaging these different measures of quality is acceptable when comparing different models.